 National Weather Service – Good Guys in Government

-The National Weather Service has been known by many names since its inception in 1870.
+The National Weather Service has been known by many names since its inception.
 The Resolution creating it as a federal agency was passed by Congress and signed into law on February 9, 1870 by President Grant.
-It started under the Department of War and then moved to the Department of Agriculture and later Commerce.
+Oddly, it started under the Department of War and then moved to the Department of Agriculture and later Commerce.

 Currently, the Service falls within the Commerce Department under the parent agency National Oceanic and Atmospheric Administration.
 Most of the information gathered by the National Weather Service is in the public domain and free of charge to citizens.